microsoft/FluidFramework/packages/dds/tree/docs/wip/Stored and View Schema.md

 Schema/Shape optimized storage formats, and optimize schematize for these formats and for known stored schema.

 Support additional functionality (other options for stored schema, imperative extensions to view schema)

+# Misc Notes

+## Schema DDS

+The stored schema could be in its own DDS.
+This would be particularly practical we add a way (or find a pattern for) for DDS_s to perform cross DDS transactions.
+Maybe the tree DDS could be optionally configured with a schema DDS which it uses for stored schema (could allow sharing schema between documents).
+Readonly (for most people) public schema documents would compose interestingly with this.

+Even if we can't make it work as a separate DDS, it should be implemented such that it would be easy to reuse the code as a schema-dds.

+## Typescript Typing

+It is be possible to have an embedded DSL for schema declaration in the style of [typebox](https://www.npmjs.com/package/@sinclair/typebox) which produces both compile time types and runtime schema data.
+This allows for schema aware apis (for example for tree reading and editing) to be provided without code gen.

+Its possible to take this schema aware static typing much further though (but it may not be useful to do so).
+This static typing could be used to provide:

+-   A SchemaRegistry that also collects runtime and compile type data.
+-   Type safe APIs for schema updates (updating a stored schema gives back a new schema repository that includes the changes).
+-   Ways to type document load/viewing (ex: provide an expected stored schema with the document, and type check that the view supports it, optionally including strongly typed handles/adapters/reencoders for schematize)

+Regardless of the typescript typing, the stored schema can be checked against the view schema to skip schematize where possible.
+Schema-supersettting can be also used to determine if a schema is safe for reading but not writing.